readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

 ## Possible workarounds

-Unfortunately, there is no direct workaround on the Read the Docs side that you can follow to keep building your documentation using these VCSs.
-However, we consider one of the following options can be worth to consider:
+To continue building your project, you could consider one of the following options:

 ### Convert your repository to Git